I’M NOT A PROFESSIONAL

 I worked with a wonderful coach, Rosie, and in our sessions, we explored these thoughts of needing to be a professional in my business and what it meant to me.

-She allowed me space to think about the impact of not being professional and I came to realise it actually doesn’t matter.
+She allowed me space to think about the impact of not being professional, and I came to realise that it actually doesn’t matter.
 It doesn’t matter if my spelling isn’t perfect, If I forget something or if people think of me as work-shy.

 In fact, being work-shy is something I’m slowly embracing.
-Taking naps when I need the rest, allowing myself time off if I’ve completed my allotted work and saying no to things that don’t feel right for me.
+I take naps when I need the rest, allow myself time off if I’ve completed my allotted work, and say no to things that don’t feel right for me.

-I’ve stopped re-reading emails 10 times unless I’m over tired, which really means I need a nap instead, and whatever I was doing can wait.
-I’ve tried to become more me and even started this Substack to show more of me, something professional Claire never would of allowed.
+I’ve stopped re-reading emails 10 times unless I’m over-tired, which really means I need a nap instead, and whatever I was doing can wait.
+I’ve tried to become more me and even started this Substack to show more of me, something professional Claire never would have allowed.

 Writing this does still make me feel a bit exposed, like what if people won’t work with me if they know my flaws, but I know that’s my old friend perfectionism mixed in with my need to behave the right way and be professional, but it’s something I’m working on.